AlexsLemonade/reproducible-research/docs/setup_instructions/mac_installation_instructions.md

 ## R and RStudio

-This workshop does not require a specific R or RStudio version for this workshop.
+This workshop does not require a specific R or RStudio version.
 If you already have R and RStudio installed, you can skip this section!

 ### Installing R